-The next day is Christmas which is the birthday of Jesus Christ while the following day is known as boxing day i.e December 26.
-During this time people prepare exotic meals, special Christmas cakes, decorate their homes with Christmas tree and present gifts to their dear ones.
+The next day is Christmas which is the birth anniversary of Jesus Christ while the following day, December 26, is known as boxing day.
+During these three days of festivities, people prepare exotic meals, special Christmas cakes, decorate their homes with Christmas trees and give gifts to their dear ones.

 Portuguese stayed in Goa for a very long time and influenced the lifestyle, culture and local food of Goa.
-Basilica of Bom Jesus is one of India’s oldest churches located in Goa is the hub of all the festivities.
+Basilica of Bom Jesus, one of the oldest churches of India located in Goa, is the hub of all the festivities.

-Feast and Fun.
-A major part of the celebration of Christmas festival in India focuses on feasting and having fun with friends and family.
+3. Feast and Fun.
+A major part of the celebration of the Christmas festival in India focuses on feasting and having fun with friends and family.
 People go out for dinner and spend the day visiting churches and shopping.
 The restaurants in every part of the country prep up in advance to serve delicious cakes and exotic traditional recipes to people on this special day.

-Christmas is celebrated all around the world but the celebrations for Christmas in India have a separate charm when it comes to spreading joy amongst one another.
-The state of Goa is known for its western culture and Christmas celebrations in the state are no less than the celebrations in Christian countries.
-Panaji which is also known as Panjim is the capital of Goa and the hub of all celebrations can be easily reached via air, road or rail.
+Christmas is observed all around the world but the celebrations for Christmas in Goa have a separate charm.
+The state of Goa is known for its party culture and Christmas celebrations in the state are no less than any other Christian-dominated country.

-25 December 2019
+25 December 2020